fatherlinux/container-internals-lab/labs/lab-02/README.md

 docker inspect rhel7:test
 ```

 Notice that full resolution only works with the latest tag.
 You have to specify the namespace and the repository with other tags.
+There are a lot of caveats to namespace, repository and tag resolution, so be careful.
+Typically, it's best to use the full URL.
 Remember this when building scripts.
 ```
 docker inspect rhel7/rhel:test
 ```